Devils edge Islanders 3-2 behind Schneider's 40 saves

 Zajac's short-handed wrist shot from the left circle at 8:49 of the second doubled the Devils' lead.
 Tavares fell and lost the puck in the offensive end, allowing Zajac to counterattack with Adam Henrique on a 2-on-1.

 Zacha added a power-play goal 6:21 into the third, but the Islanders mounted a comeback sparked by Ladd's goal at 8:58.
-New Jersey coach John Hynes used his coach's challenge to see if Tavares interfered with Schneider, but the ruling on the ice was upheld after a replay review.
+Hynes used his coach's challenge to see if Tavares interfered with Schneider, but the ruling on the ice was upheld after a replay review.

 The Islanders closed within one on Beauvillier's snap shot off the rush at 13:48.